A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-• Alignment to reference genome
+• Alignment to a reference genome: Mapping sequencing reads to a known genome sequence.

 Applications